epfl-lara/cs320/labs/labs_01.md

 ## The Interpreter class

 Now let's delve into ''Interpreter.scala''.
-This file currently only contains a partial implementation, and it is your task for to complete it!
+This file currently only contains a partial implementation, and it is your task to complete it!
 The entrypoint into the interpreter is ''interpret'', which takes an expression as input and executes its meaning.
 The main loop at the end of the class will just take the modules in order and interpret their expression, if present.

 ''interpret'' returns a ''Value'', which is a type that represents a value that an Amy expression can produce.
-Value is inherited by classes which represent the different types of values present in Amy (''Int'', ''Booleans'', ''Unit'', ''String'' and ADT values). ''Value'' has convenience methods to cast to ''Int'', ''Boolean'' and ''String'' (''as*'').
+Value is inherited by classes which represent the different types of values present in Amy (''Int(32)'', ''Booleans'', ''Unit'', ''String'' and ADT values). ''Value'' has convenience methods to cast to ''Int(32)'', ''Boolean'' and ''String'' (''as*'').
 Remember we can always call these methods safely when we know the types of an expression (e.g. the operands of an addition), since we know that the program type-checks.

 ''interpret'' takes an additional implicit parameter as an argument, which is a mapping from variables to values (in the interpreted language).
 In Scala, when an implicit parameter is expected, the compiler will look in the scope for some binding of the correct type and pass it automatically.
 This way we do not have to pass the same mapping over and over to all recursive calls to ''interpret''.
 Be aware, however, that there are some cases when you need to change the ''locals'' parameter!
 Think carefully about when you have to do so.